MG Software.

 Frequently asked questions

-If you use Vite as your bundler, Vitest is the logical choice due to better performance and native integration.
-For projects using Webpack or other bundlers, Jest is still an excellent choice with the largest ecosystem.
+If you use Vite as your bundler or dev tool, Vitest is the logical choice due to its superior speed and native integration.
+The Jest-compatible API makes migration straightforward.
+For projects using Webpack or Create React App, Jest is still a solid choice with the largest ecosystem and most IDE integrations.
+Also consider whether your team already has Jest experience: the learning curve for switching is minimal, but adjusting the configuration still takes time.

-There is no universal percentage.
-Focus on testing critical business logic and frequently used code paths.
-A coverage of 70-80% is a good target, but the quality of tests is more important than the quantity.
+There is no universal percentage that works for every project.
+Focus on testing critical business logic, frequently used code paths, and error-prone edge cases.
+A coverage of 70 to 80 percent is a good target for most projects, but the quality of tests is more important than the quantity.
+A test that only checks happy paths at 90% coverage is less valuable than targeted tests at 60% coverage that also cover edge cases.

 Schedule a consultation